nelson10/nelson10.github.io/_teaching/Statement.md

 - During my master studies I was **assistant of laboratory of numerical analysis using Matlab (2014-2015)**, my role was to give lab instructions and grade lab experiments.
 - During my doctoral studies, I had the opportunity to be an **assistant professor on digital image processing in the Department of Electrical Engineering of Universidad Industrial de Santander** (Bucaramanga, Colombia).
 My work was to design exams, grade homework, exams and quizzes and answer questions in office hours.
 Moreover, I designed new lab project for image processing.
 - In the first semester of 2020, I worked as an **assistant professor on data structures, fundamentals of programming, technology of information, and communication (TIC)** and pursuing research work (2020-2021) at the Department of Computer Science at Universidad de Investigación y Desarrollo, Bucaramanga, Colombia.
 My work was to design exams, grade homework, exams and quizzes and answer questions in office hours.\\

+\textbf{Previous student mentoring}:
+During my postdoctorate in the Pontificia Universidad Católica de Valparaíso (PUCV), I have co-advised the research project of Ph.D. students Alejandro Alvarado, Felipe Guzman, and Bastian Romero.

+**Teaching plans**

+While it would be natural for me to teach courses in numerical methods, digital signal processing, digital image processing, computer programming, and computational imaging.
+I would also enthusiastically teach undergraduate and graduate-level courses in advanced topics on signal processing and digital image processing, for instance, compressive sensing and inverse problem in computational imaging.
+I would also be specifically interested in developing new courses at the intersection of these fields: compressive sensing and inverse problems in optical engineering and computational imaging, optimization, algorithms and computational complexity, and advanced topics signal processing, digital image processing, and applied machine learning.\\

+Recent advances have shown how novel optical and computational imaging architectures allow us to sample signals in 3D and even higher dimensions.
+We are closer to the ``holy grail" of capturing all dimensions of light (space, angular position, time, depth, spectrum, and polarization) in a single snapshot.
+Among those novel architectures for sampling light are single-pixel camera, coded aperture compressive temporal imaging, and coded aperture compressive spectral imaging.
+I want to develop a course that explicitly brings applied optics challenges to leverage an enormous potential by combining modern artificial intelligence and signal processing in higher dimensions.\\

+Artificial intelligence boosts the quality of reconstruction by exploiting the enormous amount of labeled data.
+My intention is to offer a course in which students learn to use artificial intelligence, machine learning and deep learning as tools to solve high-dimensional challenges in digital signal and image processing and computational imaging.
+These tasks range from classification using compressive spectral measurements to reconstruction with pristine quality using convolutional neural networks, generative adversarial networks (GANs), and transformers.

+**Possible course catalog**

+The core courses I could teach are:

+**Undergraduate courses**

+Based on my educational and research background, I am qualified to teach professional, undergraduate courses in electronic engineering and computer science:

+    - Digital Image Processing
+    - Signal Image Processing
+    - Inverse Problems
+    - Computer Programming (I have extended experience using Matlab and Python.
+My public repository in  \href{https://github.com/nelson10}{GitHub}) is available.
+    - Numerical Analysis
+    - Computational Imaging
+    - Algorithms and computational complexity
+    - Introduction to optimization
+    - Remote sensing and geoinformation
+    - Discrete Math
+    - Structure Programming
+    - Applied Machine Learning and deep learning

+**Graduate courses**

+Since my academic interest is broad, I am qualified to teach a wide variety of courses.

+    1. Computational Imaging (all levels) I publish in this area and am active in the conferences in this area.
+    2. Advanced Topics in Digital Signal Processing (all levels)
+    3. Advanced Topics in Digital Image Processing (all levels) I publish in this area and am active in the conferences in this area.
+    4. Optical Engineering (all levels) I publish in this area and use it on a daily basis
+    5. Applied Earth Observation, Remote Sensing and Geo-information (all levels) I publish in this area and use it on a daily basis.